Harsimran1/aandhsolutions-website/src/content/blog/interfaces-in-golang.md

 draft: false
 ---

+## Introduction

-### In my few years of using Golang, I’ve come across several discussions involving the use of interfaces.
+In my few years of using Golang, I've come across several discussions involving the use of interfaces.
 The arguments range from:

-> Why are we not defining interfaces with the type definition like in typical static languages like C++, Java etc ?> Should this package export interface in combination with the exposed type implementing the interface?> Should this function return an interface rather than the concrete type?Let’s try to address these questions one by one.
+> Why are we not defining interfaces with the type definition like in typical static languages like C++, Java etc ?

+> Should this package export interface in combination with the exposed type implementing the interface?

+> Should this function return an interface rather than the concrete type?

+Let's try to address these questions one by one.

-#### Why are we not defining interfaces with the type definition like in typical static languages like C++, Java etc ?In languages like C++, Java, one needs to specify that a type implements an interface like in the code given below:
+## Why are we not defining interfaces with the type definition like in typical static languages like C++, Java etc ?

+In languages like C++, Java, one needs to specify that a type implements an interface like in the code given below:

 In such languages, defining the interface for the Object enables the compiler to form a dispatch tables for the objects pointing to the functions.